kkakdugee/personal-website/README.md

 # My Wesbite

 ## Description
-This is my portfolio website created with HTML, CSS, JavaScript, Three.js, and FullPage.js.
+This is my portfolio website, created using HTML, CSS, JavaScript, Three.js, and FullPage.js, and is hosted on AWS S3 buckets.

 View it here: [aarony.kim](https://aarony.kim/)